St. Helena Island (Maryland): History

 Shards, clay pottery shards, stone chips, and grooved axes are evidence of the Woodland period peoples and later Native Americans who have occupied the island.
 It is thought that St. Helena and other small islands were used to hide from raiding Susquehannocks.

-A preliminary search of Anne Arundel County, Maryland records in the Annapolis Land Office identifies the first traces of the island in 1843 when it was part of the estate of the late Annapolitan Major Richard I. Jones.
+Anne Arundel County, Maryland records in the Annapolis Land Office identify the first traces of the island in 1843 when it was part of the estate of the late Annapolitan Major Richard I. Jones.
 An article from The Washington Post mentions "Uncle Tom" and the Chesapeake Fishing Club spending time on the island during the summer months of 1895, but it is not until nearly 40 years later that there is regular activity on St. Helena Island.

 Paul Burnett, a Baltimore city attorney and insurance executive, purchased the island in the late 1920s.
 Claims that he named the island St. Helena as a tribute to his former law partner, a great-great nephew of Napoleon Bonaparte are not true; an 1846 map and the 1860 Martenet map both label the island "St. Helena."

 The mansion built by Paul Burnett between 1929 and 1931.

 Between 1929–1931, Burnett built a Federal Period mansion, part of the early-twentieth-century classical revival movement, modeled after the Homewood Museum on the Johns Hopkins University campus in Baltimore.
 He commissioned bay schooners to carry the tons of bricks necessary to build it.
 The mansion, built on a Palladian style five-part plan, occupies the crest of the island and is the centerpiece of St. Helena.
 There are six fireplaces, each in a different type of marble imported from Europe: many of the floors on the main level are marble checkerboards.
 Other flooring is made from inch-thick mahogany which dented the tools of electricians and telephone mechanics who attempted to string new wiring in the 1950s.
 There are also several safes built into the masonry, scattered throughout the house, including a walk-in size safe in the den.
 Several other homes on the island served as housing for patients and counselors of the Burnett Hospital for Crippled Children, which operated from 1936–1943.
 There are 22 structures total scattered through the island.
-There is also a conical roofed and a circular brick water tower on the northern point of the island, now converted to an office with a view.
+There is also a conical roofed and a circular brick water tower on the northern point of the island, converted to an office with a view.